Prince: Korea

 In the Joseon Dynasty, the title "Prince" was used for the king's male-line descendants.
-There were generally the divisions of princedom: the king's legitimate son used the title daegun (대군, 大君, literally "grand prince").
-A son born of a concubine as well as the great-great-grandsons of the king used the title gun (군, 君, lit. "prince").
+The title was divided into two: the king's legitimate son used the title daegun (대군, 大君, literally "grand prince"), but any other male royals used the title gun (군, 君, lit. "prince").
+These included the descendants of the king up to the grandsons of illegitimate sons of the king and the crown prince, and up to the great grandsons of daeguns, with other royals being able to be named gun if they reached the second rank.
 But the title of gun wasn't limited to the royal family.
-Instead, it was often granted as an honorary and non-hereditory title.
+It was also granted as an honorary title to the king's father-in-law and to gongsin (공신, 功臣, lit. "servant of merit") and was only conditionally hereditary for gongsins.

 As noble titles no longer exist in modern Korea, the English word "Prince" is now usually translated as wangja (왕자, 王子, lit. "king's son"), referring to princes from non-Korean royal families.
 Princes and principalities in continental Europe are almost always confused with dukes and duchies in Korean speech, both being translated as gong (공, 公, lit. "duke") and gongguk (공국, 公國, lit. "duchy").